 Everyone has their must-do winter festivals in Minnesota.
 For some, it’s the St Paul Winter Fest.
 For others, it’s the City of Lakes Loppet.
 For our family, it’s the U.S. Pond Hockey Championship that happens just down the street from our house on Lake Nokomis in South Minneapolis.
-The event happens over 10 days: January 18th – 28th, 2024.
+The annual event will be held January 22-26, 2025.

 We’re not the only ones attracted to this annual event.
 The U.S. Pond Hockey Championship is often listed on Winter Sport Bucket Lists for a can’t-miss experience.
 And for good reason.
 Nothing is more Minnesota than a pick-up hockey game on the frozen lakes and ponds of our great state.
 Is it the shoveling required to clear last night’s snow dump?
 Is it the magic of skating on water you swam in 6 months ago?
 Is it the simple joy of skating under a wide open sky?